Gui-FernandesBR/Last-Mile-Routing-Analyzer/README.md

 - The project is still going to be developed and maintained even after the thesis is finished, so any contribution is welcome.

-## Features:
+## Features

 The tool was developed in Python and it is able to analyze the last mile routing problems in a city, considering the following aspects:

 - **Last Mile routing data**
   - Distance between origin and the destination
-    - Shortest driving path and the
+    - Shortest driving path by *Google Maps* API and *OpenStreetMap* API
     - euclidean distance by [Haversine](https://en.wikipedia.org/wiki/Haversine_formula) formula;
+  - Characterization of different routes
-  - Routes center of gravity
+    - Center of gravity
+    - Enclosing polygons
     - Percentage of rejected deliveries, and failed attempts
+  - Integration with Amazon Last Mile Routing data from public [s3 bucket](https://registry.opendata.aws/amazon-last-mile-challenges/)
 - **Street networks geometry**:
   - Street Network density statistics for different neighborhoods:
     - Node density, edge density, self-loop proportion